dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 <a name="storageloader-user" />
 ### 6.1 Creating a user for the StorageLoader

-We recommend that you create a specific user in Redshift with *only* the permissions required to load data into your Snowplow events table, and use this user's credentials in the StorageLoader config to manage the automatic movement of data into the table.
+We recommend that you create a specific user in Redshift with *only* the permissions required to load data into your DreamFactory events table, and use this user's credentials in the StorageLoader config to manage the automatic movement of data into the table.
 (That way, in the event that the server running StorageLoader is hacked and the hacker gets access to those credentials, they cannot use them to do any harm to your data.)

 To create a new user with restrictive permissions, log into Redshift, connect to the Snopwlow database and execute the following SQL: